 In April 2019, the first episode of "The Chosen" premiered online and eventually on television.
 The series quickly grew in popularity and became the largest crowdfunded TV project in history.
-The approximately one-hour long show chronicles the life of Jesus as He calls His disciples.
+The approximately one-hour long show chronicles the life of Jesus as he calls his disciples.
 Dallas Jenkins, its writer and director, hopes to develop seven seasons to fully tell the story of Jesus' ministry on earth.

-This past year, the third season was released in movie theaters around the country and now "The Chosen" is coming to prisons!
-Prison Fellowship, in partnership with the Come and See Foundation, is on a mission to make "The Chosen" accessible to more than 300 prisons across the nation through Floodlight®, Prison Fellowship's streaming platform.
+This past year, the third season was released

+in movie theaters around the country-and now "The Chosen" is coming to prisons!
+Prison Fellowship, in partnership with the Come and See with the Come and See Foundation, are on a mission to make "The Chosen" accessible to more than 300 prisons across the nation through Floodlight[®], Prison Fellowship's streaming platform.